dayflower/dispsel/docs/SPEC.md

 **Behavior**:

-- Current input source is determined by VCP 0x60 current value
+- Reads the current input source from the monitor
 - Error if current input is not in the provided list
 - If duplicate entries exist in the list, the first match is used
 - Cycles to the first item if current input is the last in the list
 - No action if list contains only one item
-- Switches to next input using VCP 0x60

 **Success Output**: